survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 ## Conclusion

-Loading fonts is similar as loading other assets.
+Loading fonts is similar to loading other assets.
 Here we have extra concerns to consider.
 We need to consider the browsers we want to support and choose the loading strategy based on that.